irlnathan/s-assoc-docs/associations2.md

 >**Note:** in this case sails returns json, not a view.

-I'm going to create an addiitonal user using the same shortcut route with the name `Neal Stephenson`
+I'm going to create an additional User using the same shortcut route with the name `Neal Stephenson`

-So now I have two instances of the `user` model:
+So now I have two instances of the User `model`:

 User model||
 | id  | name|